h669791/h669791/README.md

 - Interested in software architecture, system integration and maintainable code
 - Exchange semester at Griffith University in Australia

+## Professional experience

+Through my sole proprietorship, Rønningen Interactive, I collaborate with Helse Vest IKT on the development and continued improvement of a VR dashboard application for Energisenteret for barn og unge at Haukeland University Hospital.

+My work includes:

+- Development in C#, .NET and WPF
+- MVVM architecture and application structure
+- Integration with SteamVR and OpenVR
+- Debugging and improvement of existing functionality
+- Adapting the application to real user needs
+- Communication and coordination with the client

 ## Technologies

 **Languages**